JamitLabs/ProjLint/README.md

 When sending a pull request please make sure to:
 - **write tests for your changes** in order to make sure they don't break in the future
 - follow the same syntax and semantic in your **commit messages** (see rationale [here](http://chris.beams.io/posts/git-commit/))
-- add an entry into the`Next` section of the `Changelog.md` file summarizing your change
+- add an entry into the `Unreleased` section of the `Changelog.md` file summarizing your change

 Note that there is a framework target within the project to make testing easier.
 You can generate an Xcode project by running `swift package generate-xcodeproj`.